Carreau/ipython-wiki/IPython-3.0-comm-and-widget-migration-document.md

 ```javascript
 widget.DOMWidgetView.extend({...})
 ```
-4. Custom models are encouragged.
+4. Custom models are encouraged.
 When possible, it's recommended to move your code into a custom model, so actions are performed 1 time, instead of N times where N is the number of displayed views.

 ### Python